|Kathryn Tucker Windham|

 June 2, 1537 - Pope Paul III banned the enslavement of Indians.

-June 2, 1692 – Bridget Bishop became the first person to go to trial in the Salem witch trials in Salem, Massachusetts.
-She was found guilty and hanged on June 10.
+June 2, 1692 – Bridget Bishop, a tavern owner, became the first person to go to trial in the Salem witch trials in Salem, Massachusetts.
+She was found guilty and hanged on June 10, the first of 19 executions that took place over the next four months.

 June 2, 1731 – Martha Washington was born Martha Dandridge on the Chestnut Grove Plantation in New Kent County, Virginia.